evilgenx/drpg/README.md

 1. Launch the TUI by running: `drpg-tui`
 2. Navigate to the `Settings` screen using the button or the `s` key.
-3. Enter your DriveThruRPG API key (obtained from your account settings page) and configure the desired library path and other options.
+3. Enter your DriveThruRPG API key, configure the desired library path, number of download threads, validation settings, and other options.
 4. Save the settings (Ctrl+S or the Save button).
 The settings are stored in `~/.drpg_tui_config.json`.
 5. Go back to the main screen (Escape or Back button).
 6. Press the `Sync Library` button to start downloading/synchronizing your purchases.
-Progress and logs will be displayed.
+Progress and logs will be displayed directly in the TUI during the sync process.

 ## Compatibility